 “The third and hardest part of Homeopathy is the concept of individual treatment.
-Each person will manifest an illness differently; for example, people react different with the “flu”, the remedy selection is not done by the illness of "flu", but in the unique pattern of symptoms.
+Each person will manifest an illness differently; for example, people react differently to the “flu”, the remedy selection is not done by the illness of "the flu", but in the unique pattern of symptoms.
 A Homeopath visiting this house would likely prescribe different remedies for each person.”

 Homeopathy is incredibly powerful, and effective.
-The reason homeopathy has lost popularity in America is it is time and work intensive.
-The remedies are so inexpensive, so there is little monetary motivation to develop it and it is optional.
+Homeopathy has lost popularity in America because it is time and work-intensive.
+The remedies are so inexpensive, so there is little monetary motivation to develop them and it is optional.

 Complex and long-term cases require a knowledgeable practitioner and time to determine the right remedy.